BrunoBernardino/snailjs/README.md

 `make test/build` for prod build and serving it locally in production mode

-`make deploy` will deploy a server to DigitalOcean with the app (read more below)
+`make deploy` will deploy a server to DigitalOcean with the app (read more below).
+Make sure to run `make build` first

-`make deploy/update` will update the frontend and backend of a deployed server (so `make deploy` has to have been executed first)
+`make deploy/update` will update the frontend and backend of a deployed server (so `make deploy` has to have been executed first, and make sure to have run `make build`)

 `make deploy/destroy` will destroy the infra/server